 Our New University Commons is Open

-Western New England University is proud to announce our new Dining Commons coming soon.
-Its lower level will offer easy access store fronts to browse and select your dining options.
-Located adjacent to the Campus Center, the new Dining Commons rises four stories and features a welcoming rounded facade and soaring glass atrium for a bright and welcoming entrance.
+Western New England University is proud to announce our new University Commons is now open!
+Its lower level offers easy access store fronts to browse and select your dining options.
+Located adjacent to the Campus Center, the new University Commons rises four stories and features a welcoming rounded facade and soaring glass atrium for a bright and welcoming entrance.

 All the Comforts of Home